lfucg/lexington-pentaho-etl/create-ckan-dataset.md

 Down the road we hope to automate the datastore field creation and make it easier to specify the primary key.

-### Now the resource is ready to be automatically upserted to in the transformation!
+### Now the resource is ready to be automatically upserted to the transformation!